fluxfw/GeneratePluginInfosHelper/README.md

 # srag/generateplugininfoshelper Library

-Automatic generate plugin infos such README.md, plugin.php, plugin.xml, ...
+Automatic generate plugin infos such README.md, plugin.php, plugin.xml, ... from composer.json

 This is an OpenSource project by studer + raimann ag, CH-Burgdorf (https://studer-raimann.ch)